bcgov/bcros-maintenance/gcp/terraform/docs/README.md

     description           # Description of the custom role
 4. Merging the new branch into main will trigger 'terraform plan'
 5. Output of terraform plan can be reviewed in https://app.terraform.io/app/BCRegistry/workspaces/gcp-iam/runs
-6. If no errors are present, and if Terraform state changes are as expected, 'terraform apply' can be executed for the run in the UI.
+6. If no errors are present, and if Terraform state changes are as expected, 'terraform apply' can be executed for the run in the UI (will either need permissions to access or ask SRE team to review)